GIA vs. AGS - Institutes To Grade Diamonds

 It is important to know that each institute has its own scales and units and therefore certifies differently than the others.
 That means that each certificate is not comparable to another and so it is very important that you always use the certificates of the same institute when looking for a diamond in order to make the results comparable.

 Certificates, that are not issued by GIA or AGS, are always in danger of showing diamonds more valuable on paper than they are in reality.
-This does not happen because the institutions give false informations, but simply because they use other scales that do not come close to the quality of GIA or AGS.
+This does not happen because the institutions give false informations, but simply because they use other scales and techniques that do not come close to the quality of GIA or AGS.

 As a result, some people have been shown diamonds to me that were supposed to be a bargain, if you look at the price and the certificate.
 But in the end, it was only the fact that different scales were used, which make the diamond appear more valuable than it is.